git-JaforIqbal/docker-php-apache-mysql-dc/README.md

 ### Environment File

-Have to make a .env file for config
+Have to make a .env file in this root directory for config

 ```
 PHP_VERSION=7.3